publishpress/PublishPress-Blocks/readme.txt

 == Upgrade Notice ==

-Update through the automatic WordPress updater, all Gutenberg Advanced content and configuration will remain in place.
+Update through the automatic WordPress updater, all Advanced Gutenberg content and configuration will remain in place.

 == Requirements ==

-PHP 5.6+, PHP7 or 7.1 recommended for better performance, WordPress 4.5+
+PHP 5.6+, PHP7 or 7.1 recommended for better performance, WordPress 4.8+